RealFill: Reference-Driven Generation for Authentic Image Completion: Experiments

 \textbf{Qualitative Comparison}.
 In Fig.~\ref{fig:comparison}, we present a visual comparison between RealFill and the baselines.
 We also show the ground-truth and input images for each example.
-In order to better highlight the regions which are being generated, we overlay a semi-transparent white mask on the ground truth and output images, covering the known regions of the target image.
+In order to better highlight the regions which are being generated, we overlay a semi-transparent white mask on the ground-truth and output images, covering the known regions of the target image.
 RealFill not only generates high-quality images, but also more faithfully reproduces the scene than the baseline methods.
 Paint-by-Example relies on the CLIP embedding of the reference images as the condition.
 This poses a challenge when dealing with complex scenes or attempting to restore object details, since CLIP embeddings only capture high-level semantic information.
-The generated results from Stable Diffusion Inpainting are plausible on their own.
-However, because natural language is limited in conveying complex visual information, they often exhibit substantial deviations from the original scenes depicted in the reference images.
+Although the geometric-based TransFill has decent numbers in terms of low-level metrics like PSNR, the outputs have much lower quality due to the lack of a good image prior, especially when the scene structure has complex depth variants beyond a planar surface, which is hard for homography transformations to approximate.
+The generated results from Generative Fill are plausible on their own.
+However, because natural language is limited in conveying complex visual information, they often exhibit substantial deviations from the original scenes depicted in the references.

 \textbf{Correspondence-Based Seed Selection}.
 We evaluate the effect of our proposed correspondence-based seed selection described in Sec.~\ref{sec:realfill}.
-To measure the correlation between our seed selection mechanism and high-quality results, we rank RealFill's outputs $\{I_{out}\}$ according to the number of matched keypoints, and then filter out a certain percent of the lowest-ranked samples.
+To measure the correlation between our seed selection mechanism and high-quality results, for each scene, we rank RealFill's outputs $\{I_{out}\}$ according to the number of matched keypoints, and then filter out a certain percent of the lowest-ranked samples.
 We then average the evaluation metrics only across the remaining samples.
-We find that higher filtering rates like 75\% greatly improve the quantitative metrics, when compared to unfiltered results (Tab.~\ref{tab:corres_select}).
+Higher filtering rates like 75\% are quantitatively better than no filtering (Tab.~\ref{tab:corres_select}).
 In Fig~\ref{fig:corres}, we show multiple RealFill outputs with the corresponding number of matched keypoints.
 These demonstrate a clear trend, where fewer matches usually indicate lower-quality results.